 Visit our Facebook page to keep up with our latest news.

 November is National Adopt-A-Senior Month!
 Senior dogs make great pets.
 Check out this list of reasons why!

 K-9 PALS is extremely saddened with the passing of Kyle Pickford, long time donor and adopter of K-9 PALS dogs.
 K-9 PALS has created the KYLE PICKFORD MEMORIAL FUND for those who would like to donate in honor and memory of Kyle.

-Your donations will go towards helping K-9 PALS dogs that have been rescued from shelters, and veterinary care, food and medications and behavior training for dogs in underfunded stray shelters.
+Your donations will go towards helping K-9 PALS with veterinary care, food, medications and behavior training for K-9 PALS' dogs and shelter dogs in underfunded county stray shelters.
 DONATE online using PayPal, or send donations to K-9 PALS, P.O.
 Box 60755, Santa Barbara, CA 93160-0755.

-K-9 PALS has a Facebook page with the latest information about events, adoptions, new dogs, puppies, and other dog events.
+K-9 PALS has a Facebook page with the latest information about the dogs, adoptions, and dog events.
 Please "like" our group page to find out more!